 The issues I have with the keyboard are minor, but in my opinion, could take the Epomaker from a good choice, to a great one.
 Having an up-to-date manual, including extra blank keycaps for customization and most important, choosing a more readable font and matching the knob color with the rest of the keyboard.

-Thanks Epomaker for this remarkable gift, I hope that they feel proud to see their little boy is helping build an OS for Edge devices.
+Thanks Epomaker for this remarkable gift, I hope that they feel proud to see their little boy is helping build open-source.

 The following links were given to me by Epomaker.
 I don’t make any commission on them.
 If you’d rather not use them, type Epomaker Tide75 in your preferred search engine, and you should find them, but you might get a different product than the one I reviewed here.